- Explore medieval Dubrovnik from the vantage of a kayak

-Upon arrival at the airport, a private transfer will take you to your hotel to check-in (40 minutes).
+Welcome to Dubrovnik!
+Upon arrival at the airport, you'll drive to your hotel to check-in.
 Depending on your arrival time, the rest of the day will be yours to settle in and explore the historic city on your own.

 In the late afternoon, hop aboard a cable car and ride to the top of Srđ Mountain for stunning views of Dubrovnik and the nearby Elafiti Islands.
-Stretch your legs and enjoy unobstructed views of the city as you walk back down the hill.
-Be sure to take the path going down for the best views and the most direct route home.
+For some exercise, you can walk back down the hill while enjoying views of the city below.

 Explore Dubrovnik from the water and go on a half-day guided kayaking tour around the city and Lokrum Island—the closest island to Dubrovnik.